 Extended services are provided, at a minimum, twice monthly at the work site of the consumer, or, at the request of the consumer or work site.

-Title I and Title VI, Part B, funds may not be used for the provision of extended services.
 The specific method used to provide extended services may vary according to the employment setting, the funding source and resources available.
-Sources may include interagency agreements with other agencies, such as the OVR of Mental Health and Developmental Services, or natural supports, such as family members, supervisors or coworkers at the work site or residential care givers.
+Sources may include interagency agreements with other agencies, such as Mental Health and

+Developmental Disabilities Services, or natural supports, such as family members, supervisors or coworkers at the work site or residential care givers.